Bringing Together the Aviation Community

-The college has afforded him opportunities to grow academically in the Composites Program, followed by the Aviation Maintenance Technician Program; and also opportunities to grow professionally as a teacher’s assistant and a substitute instructor.
+The college has afforded him opportunities to grow academically in a manufacturing program, followed by the Aviation Maintenance Technician program; and also opportunities to grow professionally as a teacher’s assistant and a substitute instructor.

 “Even though it’s just me and I’m doing this for myself, you can’t do this alone,” Hunter said.

 To create more opportunities for students in the aviation programs at CPTC’s South Hill Campus, Hunter helped establish the Future Mechanics and Aviation Club, an honor society open to students in all programs with at least a 3.0 GPA.

 “The purpose of the club is to assist people, veterans and students in the aviation community,” Hunter said.
 “We’re here from 7 a.m. to 1 p.m. and then we go home.
 There’s no other relationship with each other, other than class.”